litestar-org/litestar/CONTRIBUTING.rst

 Setting up the environment
 --------------------------

+.. tip:: Choosing your Python version.

-.. tip:: We strongly encourage setting up your environment to use the lowest version of Python that is supported by Litestar.
+   We strongly encourage setting up your environment to use the lowest version of Python that is supported by Litestar.
 This will ensure that the changes you made are backward compatible and will not fail in CI.
 This will also ensure that when you run type checkers locally, you will get the same results as CI.
 Doing this will save you time!